aravindhan-annamalai/hostelworldqa/README.md

 # hostelworldqa

-Automated Test: Application is automated using Node.js - Selenium + Mocha Inorder to find the reponse status of the API i have used combination of browser console and Manual testing to identify bugs
+Automated Test: Application is automated using Node.js - Selenium + Mocha.
+Inorder to find the reponse status of the API i have used combination of browser console and Manual testing to identify bugs

 js file Name: finalTest.js uploaded in this repository